cncf/glossary/content/en/hypervisor.md

 ## How it helps

-The Hypervisor is used to create and allocate resources to virtual machines until we reach the saturating performance of the physical machines, conserving resources and reducing energy consumption.
+The Hypervisor is used to create and allocate resources to virtual machines until we reach the saturating performance of the physical machines. conserving resources and reducing energy consumption.
 A hypervisor simplifies the migration in its current state in the event of a failure on the host server.
 The reason for this is that it maintains snapshots of the workload so that it can be transported from one machine to another.